RavensbourneWebMedia/Digital_Advertising/sessions/02/README.md

 What is a creative idea?
 Can anyone give me an example?

 What is a creative touch point?
+What is the difference between a touch point and a digital touch point?

+What is a campaign plan?

 # Class Brainstorm 1: Touchpoints